idnow/de.idnow.android/README.md

 ## Requirements
 - Android Studio;
-- Deployment target: Android 9.0 (API level 28) or higher for eID with Governikus or Android 8.0 (level 26) for VI, eSign and eID with Authada
+- Deployment target: Android 9.0 (API level 28) or higher for eID with Governikus or Android 8.0 (API level 26) for VI, eSign and eID with Authada
 - The user’s device must have animation capability to have a seamless experience, otherwise screens that contain animations will not function as intended;
 - We are using foreground services in our SDK to perform a task that is required in the process of connecting the end-user with the identification expert, as it is a prerequisite for the video call.
 You’ll need to mention the following foreground service permissions on the App content page (Policy > App content) in Play Console: `FOREGROUND_SERVICE_CAMERA` and `FOREGROUND_SERVICE_MICROPHONE`.
+Additionally, a video is often required to demonstrate how the app uses the foreground service.
+Please contact the support team in case that video is needed.

 ## Supported Architecture